port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 Catalog RBAC allows admins to finely control which users have access to specific information in the software catalog, for example:

-- Show developers only the services that they own.
 - Allow a user to edit a single specific property on an entity.
 - Create a fully read-only view for a developer.

 ## Set *global* access controls to catalog data

 The default permissions assigned to every blueprint upon creation specify that users with the `admin` role, and users with the specific blueprint `moderator` role, can perform any action on a blueprint.
+See [RBAC permissions](/sso-rbac/rbac/) for more information about the different roles.

-It is also possible to assign global permissions controls on **entities**:
+It is possible to assign global permissions controls on **entities**:

 <Tabs groupId="permission" defaultValue="create">